Area-53-Robotics/53D-High-Stakes-Notebook/entries/clamp-2/build-troubleshoot-2.typ

 #grid(
    stack(
     spacing: 10pt,
     [
       === Materials
       - 2x Single-Acting Pneumatic Pistons
-    - The rest of the materials can be find in the toolbox
+      - The rest of the materials can be find in the toolbox ],

-  ],
     [
       === Assembly
       - Remade the mobile goal clamp joint
-        - We added a screw joint that went through the mobile goal clamp’s pivot point.
+        - We added a screw joint that went through the mobile goal clamp's pivot point.
-        - This screw joint helped improve the clamp’s structural integrity and reduce friction.
+        - This screw joint helped improve the clamp's structural integrity and reduce friction.
       - #text(red)[Problem:] The piston would sometimes overextend, causing a reduction in torque.
         - #text(green)[Solution:] Mounted the pneumatic pistons in a new location between the drivetrain motors.
-This allowed the mobile goal clamp to fully leverage the pistons’ arm length.
+This allowed the mobile goal clamp to fully leverage the pistons' arm length.
           - Moved the pivot point of the clamp one hole back.
     ],
   ),
   stack(
     spacing: 10pt,
     figure(
       image("build-troubleshoot-2/11-18-24.png", width: 170pt),
-    caption: "The clamp at the end of today’s meeting."
+      caption: "The clamp at the end of today's meeting."
     ),
     [
       === Troubleshooting